mletenay/home-assistant-goodwe-inverter/README.md

 ## Configuration example

+Since v0.9.2 the plugin is installed and configured via standard HA's mechanism - Configuration > Integrations > Add Integration UI.

-To enable this sensor, add the following lines to your `configuration.yaml` file:
+For releases < v0.9.2, add the following lines to your `configuration.yaml` file:

 ```YAML
 sensor: